-Practical radar range naturally is far less, frequently restricted to no more than a quarter mile and often less than 700 feet, at least if the officer is following the rules.
+Practical radar range is far less, often no more than a quarter-mile and sometimes less than 700 feet, at least if the officer is following the rules.

 That's because before using any type of speed-measuring hardware to check speeds, radar case law dictates that the officer must first witness the violation—speed in this case—identify the vehicle and visually estimate the target's speed.
-Only then should he activate his radar to confirm that speed estimate and if necessary, take enforcement action.
+Only then should he activate his radar to confirm the estimated speed.

 Most police officers believe that radar detectors are ineffective.
-And in a confrontation with instant-on radar, they're right—the cops usually prevail.
+And in a confrontation with instant-on radar, they're right—the cops usually win.